img 6024

 Sansui AU-317

 The heavily flux-contaminated board must be cleaned.
 Note also the output device part numbers written on the board.
-There are neater ways of recording what goes where.
+There are neater ways of recording what goes where and most of them don’t involve writing on a customer’s equipment.
 These didn’t even need to be desoldered so goodness only knows what went on here.
+Note the pad damage caused by poor technique and tools.

 Sansui AU-317